wyounas/wyounas.github.io/_posts/2026-06-06-Thoughts-on-Bluesky-incident.md

 categories: ["model-checking", "incidents"]
 ---

 Jim Calabro published a great post-mortem on Bluesky's April-2026 incident.
-I'm actually grateful for companies that operate at scale and publish their post-mortems; I always learn things from these reports that I didn't know before.
+I'm actually grateful for companies that operate at scale and publish their post-mortems; I always learn things from these reports.

 The root cause was an RPC handler with unbounded concurrency.
 According to the report: